 8. The distance

 Australia is a large country.
 Very large.
-It is the sixth largest country in the world at over 7.5 million square kilometers.
+It is the sixth-largest country in the world at over 7.5 million square kilometres.
 There are also significant distances between many of the major cities, often with not much but desert in between.

-I won’t forget two friends, who were studying with me in Germany and thought they could cycle from Adelaide to Perth in a couple of days.
-It is nearly 16,850 km by road, most of it across the Nullabor Plain, the longest, straightest, flattest road in Australia.
+Two German friends were planning to cycle from Adelaide to Perth in “a few days”.
+It is nearly 2,774 km by road, most of it across the Nullabor Plain, the longest, straightest, flattest road in Australia.
 Nullabor means no trees… Can you understand why I laughed before I realised they were serious and needed to understand the dangers?
-Please check the distances that you intend to travel and be aware of the dangers.
+Please check the distances you intend to travel.

 Even experienced long-distance drivers should take extra petrol and extra water when driving through the outback or across the Nullabor Plain.
 If your car breaks down, STAY.
 WITH.
 THE.
 CAR.
 It is much easier for a search party to find your car than it is to find an individual.